-Policy on affordable housing will fall in line with Colchester Borough Council Policy.
-All future development must promote: - A mix of tenure with a minimum of 30% of rented properties including 1 and 2 bed units (ref CBC policy) - Good design to intelligently reduce purchase and running costs, without sacrificing quality - It is fully integrated with open market housing across development sites such that once completed any quality and location differences are indiscernible - That it is first offered to existing residents or those who have recently been forced to leave the parish because of the current unaffordability of houses within Copford & Easthorpe and those with a local connection - That where affordable houses are built on rural exception sites, they are held for the benefit of local residents in perpetuity.
-Policy CE5 Transport and getting around Transport policy must increasingly take account of major changes in our way of life as well as the threats facing us into the future.
+Proposals for new housing development within the Parish will be supported where other relevant policies in the Colchester Borough Local Plan and in this neighbourhood plan are complied with, including those dealing with sustainability of development and its impact on the natural and built environment (such as ENV1 and DM15).
+Particular account must be taken of Local Plan policies DM9 (Development Density), DM8 (Affordable Housing) and DM10 (Housing Diversity).
+Encouragement will be given to housing schemes which enable home working.
+Transport and getting around Policy CE5 Transport policy must increasingly take account of major changes in our way of life as well as the threats facing us into the future.
 The International Climate Emergency, together with the changes to work - life balance in a post-Covid world will offer significant challenges.
 To continue in the same way as we have always done in the past is simply not an option.
 There are stark differences in access to public transport within the parish.
 Easthorpe is isolated from public transport, while Copford Green is a long walk from the only bus route on London Road.
 This inequality of access to public transport in the Parish means that cars will continue to dominate, thus creating a local strategic need for reduced car dependency and better infrastructure for walking and cycling.
 The Policy: